Hacks and Upgrades

 SPECTRUM 48K

 None of the Spectrum level editors to date allow you to change the number of eggs from a dozen or move the lifts around.
 An anonymous member of the World of Spectrum forums has provided a code snippet after experimentation with Dan Smith's editor to allow these functions.
-So far these have not been integrated into either of the editors, but Contact us if you can provided an extended version.
+So far these have not been integrated into either of the editors, but contact us if you can provided an extended version.

 Chuckie Designer from Mark Whatling and Peter Webb, P&M Software